Specialising in advising pub tenants on Market Rent Only and Tied Lease options

-Due to the complex nature of this type of business, we have created a unique team of industry specialists who have unrivalled experience in issues relating to tenancies, property and the often complex landlord/tenant relationship.
+Due to the complex nature of this type of business, we have created a unique team of industry specialists who have unrivaled experience in issues relating to tenancies, property, and the often complex landlord/tenant relationship.

 Our lawyers and surveyors are here to give pub tenants the support they need to develop a thriving pub business, to give specific and practical answers to your questions, and to help you get things done.

 We want to work together with you over the long-term, and we will make ourselves available to you so that you always have somewhere to come with all your questions, not matter how insignificant they might seem.
 Our philosophy is that, with something as complicated as running a successful pub, it is better to get every-day advice which will avoid a crisis, rather than waiting until crisis point before getting advice.

 If you would like to talk to a highly experienced expert who can give you come clear guidance on the best way to help your business succeed, get in touch.

 Is a Market Rent Only (“MRO”) lease right for you?

 Pub owning businesses (“POBs”) are experts in using the complex rules relating to MROs to put pressure on their tenants, and they are not afraid to use these rules tactically in MRO negotiations.
 It is therefore vital that you have your own expert support if you are involved in these discussions, because time frames are tight and, very often, missing a deadline means you can no longer seek MRO.
 We are highly experienced at dealing with these kinds of contentious situations and are ready to go into battle to help protect your rights, but we will only do so if the circumstances require it.
 Legal confrontations are usually caused by the pressure of tight and strict deadlines, so, due to this, you should always contact us as soon as possible so we can give you immediate assistance.

 Some examples of the tight time frames involved in MRO negotiations are: